Miss Kathleen Van De Veere, Studio Owner & Artistic Director

 Miss Sara grew up in Newberg and started taking dance with Miss Kathleen in 2002.
 She competed on the Elite team with Van De Veere Productions and earned multiple Diamond awards at Spotlight for her lyrical solos.
 During her time as a student at Oregon State University, she was a member of The Elite Dance Team and also a captain of the team for one year.

 While working on her Master’s in School Counseling, Sara taught contemporary at VDV West Linn for two years.
 Sara is now in her third year as an Elementary School Counselor, and she loves that both jobs allow her to work with kids on maximizing their full potential.
 She enjoys yoga, hiking, gardening, and also has a 14 pound cat named Mulder.
-This is her second year teaching at VDV McMinnville.
+This is her third year teaching at VDV McMinnville.